Building For Success: The D63 Master Plan

 - Conversely, Washington Elementary is underutilized; enrollment has been steadily decreasing, dropping to approximately 270 students this year.

-- Enrollment in the District’s First Steps Preschool continues to grow.
-Since 2008, the population has almost doubled and now tops 260, with continued growth projected.
-Operating a decentralized preschool at two sites (Apollo and Melzer) is also challenging, and classrooms aren't appropriate for preschoolers.
+- As noted above, enrollment in the District’s First Steps Preschool continues to grow.
+Operating a decentralized preschool is also challenging, and classrooms aren't appropriate for preschoolers.

-- There is limited space to expand the Dual Language Program beyond grades K-4.
+- There is limited space to expand the Dual Language Program.

 In July 2015, the District launched a facilities utilization study to assess how best to address these challenges.
 Specifically, the study detailed options for: